 Place Knowledge: This covers knowledge of different countries (appropriate to age) and understanding similarities and differences to where we live.

 Geographical Skills and Fieldwork: This includes reading and making maps in a variety of formats and study of the local area.

-Geography at Greenpark Academy is taught through broad, challenging and inspiring topics, which help children to make connections across their learning of other subjects, especially History.
+The topics are challenging and inspiring and help children make connections across their learning of other subjects especially History.

-As much as possible, we intend for our children to have real-life experiences to learn about our local Geography as Fieldwork is an integral part of Geography Teaching.
+As much as possible, we intend for our children to have “real life”experiences so Field work is an important part of our Geography Curriculum.

 The sequence of learning develops our children’ subject skills and knowledge in such a way that they are able to, over time, become confident and independent learners.

 We aim to ensure that all pupils can:

 - Understand the difference between Human Geography and Physical Geography.

 - Understand and explain differences and similarities in areas.